-1.7 CEMP for the construction works under the Stage 2 Project Application
+1.6 CEMS for the construction works under the Stage 2 Project Application

-It is the intention the final CEMP prepared for the construction of the works under Stage 1 Project Application will be adopted as the base document for the CEMP for the construction works under the Stage 2 Project Application, and augmented and customised to reflect:
+It is the intention the final CEMS prepared for the construction of the works under Stage 1 Project Application will be adopted as the base document for the CEMS for the construction works under the Stage 2 Project Application, and augmented and customised to reflect:

-- the construction works under Stage 2, which will not be dissimilar to those under Stage 1; - the location of the works within the wider site, with reference to site boundaries and neighbours, and, - site specific 'red flag ' matters such as vegetation retention areas and heritage items/ areas.
+- The construction works under Stage 2, which will not be dissimilar to those under Stage 1; - The location of the works within the wider site, with reference to site boundaries and neighbours, and, - Site specific 'red flag' matters such as vegetation retention areas and heritage listed items/areas.

-1.8 Environmental Management Systems
+1.7 Environmental Management Systems

-The CEMP is the key management tool and lead environmental management document in relation to environmental performance during the construction phase of the Project.
-However, it is important to acknowledge that this Prelim CEMP forms only part of the overall environmental management framework for the project and that the Prelim CEMP is supported by a range of supplementary documents and measures.
+The CEMS is the key management tool and lead environmental management document in relation to environmental performance during the construction phase of the Project.
+However, it is important to acknowledge that this CEMS forms only part of the overall environmental management framework for the project and that the CEMS is supported by a range of supplementary documents and measures.